Russia's war on Ukraine latest news: Moscow launches one of its largest attacks yet | Headlines

 - Country:

-Russia fired more than 70 missiles during the morning rush hour on Friday in one of its biggest attacks on Ukraine since the start of the war, forcing emergency power cuts nationwide and killing several people in their homes, Ukrainian officials said.
+Russia fired more than 70 missiles at Ukraine in one of its biggest attacks since the start of the war, knocking out power in the second biggest city and forcing Kyiv to bring in emergency blackouts nationwide, Ukrainian officials said.
 CONFLICT

-* Russia rained down scores of missiles on Ukraine's power grid on Friday, killing at least two people, damaging nine energy facilities and forcing Kyiv to introduce emergency blackouts across the country as winter bites. * Russian missile strikes caused "colossal" damage to infrastructure in the Ukrainian city of Kharkiv on Friday and mainly affected the energy system, Mayor Ihor Terekhov said.
+* Three people were killed when an apartment block was hit in central Kryvyi Rih and another died in shelling in Kherson in the south, Ukrainian official said. * The strikes caused "colossal" damage to infrastructure in the Ukrainian city of Kharkiv and mainly affected the energy system, Mayor Ihor Terekhov said.

-* Ukraine shot down 60 out of the 76 missiles fired at it by Russia on Friday, the commander in chief of the Ukrainian armed forces said. * Ukrainian energy consumption dropped more than 50% on Friday after Russian missile strikes, the Ukrenergo power grid operator said in a statement.

 DIPLOMACY/ECONOMY/AID * European Union leaders wrapped up their last summit of 2022 with an agreement to provide 18 billion euros in financing to Ukraine next year and slap more sanctions on Russia as the bloc prepared to cap gas prices and prop up its industry.

+* Insurers may refuse to cover planes flying to Ukraine or ships sailing through the Black Sea as reinsurers - who insure the insurers - propose excluding the region from policies from next month, four industry sources said. * Ukrainian energy consumption dropped more than 50% after the Russian strikes, the Ukrenergo power grid operator said.

-* Russian President Vladimir Putin gave Indian Prime Minister Narendra Modi "fundamental assessments" of the conflict in Ukraine during a call on Friday, the Kremlin said.
+* Russian President Vladimir Putin gave Indian Prime Minister Narendra Modi "fundamental assessments" of the conflict in Ukraine during a call, the Kremlin said.
 QUOTE

-"They (Russians) want to destroy us, and make us slaves.
-But we will not surrender.
-We will endure," said Kyiv resident Lidiya Vasilieva, 53, as she headed for shelter at a railway station.
-(Compiled by Nick Macfie)
+"It was very important for us to see each other, at least for this week," said Hanna Vavarenko, who had a joyful reunion with her husband at a Kyiv railway station, nine months after she fled to Germany to escape the war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)